google/skia/site/docs/dev/contrib/bazel.md

 Similar to the Linux guide, this uses the `clang_mac` configuration (defined in `//.bazelrc`).

 When building for Mac, we require the user to have Xcode installed on their device so that we can use system headers and Mac-specific includes when compiling.
+Googlers, as per usual, follow the instructions at [go/skia-corp-xcode](http://go/skia-corp-xcode) to install Xcode.

 Our Bazel toolchain assumes you have `xcode-select` in your path so that we may symlink the user's current Xcode directory in the toolchain's cache.
 Make sure `xcode-select -p` returns a valid path.

 Your Xcode path should resemble `/Applications/Xcode.app/Contents/Developer/`.
 Either move your Xcode or use `xcode-select` to use the Xcode in this location.